carvilsi/systemd-usb-monitor-example/README.md

 ### Example of output

-This is the output that I get when I connec my Zowie mouse:
+This is the output that I get when I connect my Zowie mouse:

 ```bash
 syspath: /sys/devices/pci0000:00/0000:00:14.0/usb2/2-1/2-1.3